yast/yast-yast2/CONTRIBUTING.md

 YaST is an open source project and as such it welcomes all kinds of contributions.
-If you decide to contribute, please follow these guidelines to ensure the process is effective and pleasant both for you and YaST maintainers.
+If you decide to contribute, please follow these guidelines to ensure the process is effective and pleasant both for you and the YaST maintainers.

 There are two main forms of contribution: reporting bugs and performing code changes.